codesue/foreword/README.md

 - Run <code>python app.py</code>
 - (optional but recommended) Save session summary by copy/pasting results to relevant files in /update_wordlists
 - (optional but recommended) After every few runs, update known_master.txt and unknown_master.txt by running update_wordlists.py and reconcile_learned_words.py in /update_wordlists.
 Regularly updating files with update_wordlist.py will increases the automation of the sorting process.

+To learn and to do:
+- [ ] Don't render template for Sort Words page if all words in the article are automatically are automatically sorted.
+- [ ] Make it possible to define words based on possible compounds. (i.e. Fix hyphenator.)
+- [ ] Use loader to make wait for results more pleasant.

 Homepage:
 <img src="https://github.com/codesue/foreword/blob/master/screenshots/foreword_index.png" alt="screenshot of Foreword homepage" />